Aryeh Levin

-Aryeh Levin (אריה לוין; March 22, 1885 - March 28, 1969) was an Orthodox rabbi dubbed the "Father of Prisoners" for his visits to members of the Jewish underground imprisoned in the Central Prison of Jerusalem in the Russian Compound during the British Mandate.
+Aryeh Levin (אריה לוין; אריה לעווין; March 22, 1885 - March 28, 1969) was an Orthodox rabbi dubbed the "Father of Prisoners" for his visits to members of the Jewish underground imprisoned in the Central Prison of Jerusalem in the Russian Compound during the British Mandate.
 He was also known as the "Tzadik ("saint") of Jerusalem" for his work on behalf of the poor and the sick.

 Biography

 Aryeh Levin was born near the village of Orla located 47 km south of the regional capital Białystok, Russian Empire (now Poland) to Binyamin Beinish and Ethel Levin.
 He had two older sisters, Miriam and Faige.
 He was tutored by local teachers until the age of 12, and then left home to attend the great yeshivas of Slonim, Slutsk, Volozhin and Brisk.
 In 1905, he emigrated to what was then Ottoman Palestine.
 Soon after he moved to Jerusalem and married Tzipora Hanna, the daughter of Rabbi David Shapira.